-298 Beacon was built ca. 1871 by Bourn & Leavitt, a partnership of carpenters Robert Tower Bourn (Bourne) and William Leavitt.
-They are shown as the owners on the 1874 Hopkins map.
+298 Beacon was built in1871-1872 by Bourn & Leavitt, a partnership of carpenters Robert Tower Bourn (Bourne) and William Leavitt, on land they purchased on December 29, 1871, from the Boston and Roxbury Mill Corporation.

 The house was not listed in the 1870, 1872, and 1875 City Directories, nor was it listed in the 1876-1879 Blue Books.

-The Dabneys’ three children lived with them: Frederick Lewis Dabney, Caroline Miller Dabney, and George Bigelow Dabney.
+The Dabneys three children lived with them: Frederic Lewis Dabney, Caroline Miller Dabney, and George Bigelow Dabney.

 Clara Dabney died in October of 1899.
 Lewis Dabney continued to live at 298 Beacon with their children.